GaleJames-creator/gale-james/samples/tutorials/your-first-webhook.md

 }
 ```

-The 'secret' is a unique key used to sign webhook payloads and verify that data comes from the Payment API.
+The `secret` is a unique key used to sign webhook payloads and verify that data comes from the Payment API.
 The signature is included in the 'Payment-Signature' header.
 Store secrets securely, such as in environment variables or a secrets manager.
 Rotate secrets regularly and revoke old ones to keep your integration secure.

 ### Webhook payload example